FiFcreeN/SimRacingSetup/README.md

 ## Phisical components

+### Handbrake
-**Handbrake** - a misc between Mecano parts, a wooden broomstick segment and a bycicle ruber handle and a pushbutton.
+A misc between Mecano parts, a wooden broomstick segment and a bycicle ruber handle and a pushbutton.
 ![handbrake diagram](handbrake_diagram.png)

+### Rev Lights
-**Rev Lights** - 4 green LEDs, 4 yellow LEDs, 2 red LEDs, a 220 ohm resistor.
+4 green LEDs, 4 yellow LEDs, 2 red LEDs, a 220 ohm resistor.
 Mounted into a black painted pine wood segment.
 ![revLights diagram](rev_lights_diagram.png)

+### Button Box
-**Button Box** - A set of 3 lever switches, 5 pushbuttons and a "normal" switch.
+A set of 3 lever switches, 5 pushbuttons and a "normal" switch.
 Mounted on a black painted pine wood box.
 ![ButtonBox diagram](button_box_diagram.png)

+### Handbrake and Rev Lights
-**Handbrake and Rev Lights** - combine the two connections in the arduino.
+Combine the two connections in the arduino.

 **NOTE:** *I will not post any pictures because my craftsmanship is terrible :(*